HigherOrderCO/Bend/docs/lazy-definitions.md

 ### Automatic optimization

-HVM-lang carries out [float-combinators](compiler-options#float-combinators) and [linearize-matches](compiler-options#linearize-matches) optimizations through the CLI, which is active by default in strict mode.
+HVM-lang carries out [match linearization](compiler-options#linearize-matches) and [combinator floating](compiler-options#float-combinators) optimizations, enabled through the CLI, which is active by default in strict mode.

 Consider the code below: